Xayah Build Guide by CantParry

 Double Daggers (Q)

-Your Q should be used as a way to put out feathers.
-It will almost always be the ability you use first in a fight (especially defensive ones).
+Xayah's Q should be used as a way to put out feathers.
 Its most common use would be for a quick root using her Q Double Daggers + AA + E Bladecaller combo for the quickest output of three feathers.
-Otherwise, it can be used in three ways: You can use it preemptively before a fight to maximize your feathers and save time in a defensive situation, you can use it to surprise a low health enemy with a Q Double Daggers + E Bladecaller snipe to finish them off, or if an enemy walks in front of one of your feathers, you can Q Double Daggers + E Bladecaller for a quick, unexpected root.
+You can also use it preemptively before a fight to maximize your feathers and save time in a defensive situation, you can use it to surprise a low health enemy with a Q Double Daggers + E Bladecaller snipe to finish them off, or if an enemy walks in front of one of your feathers, you can Q Double Daggers + E Bladecaller for a quick, unexpected root.
+In many fights, you should hold on to your Q if you are uncertain how the fight will move.
+Unless you are being chased (or the fight is moving toward you), hold on until you know you'll be getting use out of the feathers from your Q.

 Remember that your Q should never be used as a poke ability.
 The damage isn't substantial and your Q is better used for other purposes.
 Your trades are also much less potent when your Q is down.
 Your Q Double Daggers + E Bladecaller combo should NEVER be used to poke as it leaves two of your important abilities down and an open window for the enemy to engage on you.